Do not use excessive flux !!! Flux mixed with soldering dross is conductive !!!

 - Click wiki for details

 - MCU health can be tested easily by connecting USB only.
-Wrong wiring on MCU I/O or ESD from peripherals could damage MCU. so once the board was soldered and wired.
+Wrong wiring on MCU I/O or ESD from peripherals could damage MCU. so once the board was soldered or wired.
 MCU death is not covered by warranty.

 - If you have hot air work station, you might replace MCU.
 Flashing it in DFU mode after replacing MCU.